List of Predator (franchise) characters: Edwin

 Edwin (Topher Grace) is a seemingly innocent doctor.
 He falls behind as the group escapes and is saved by Nikolai after being noticed by a Predator.
 Edwin is crippled by a trap, trying to escape with Royce and Isabelle.
 Edwin and Isabelle are captured by the Berserker Predator, who throws them into a pit.
 Edwin temporarily paralyzes Isabelle by cutting her with his scalpel covered in neurotoxin and reveals that he is a psychopathic killer who wishes to stay on the planet to become like the Predators.
 After he attempts to paralyze Royce, Royce disarms him, paralyzes him, and booby-traps him with grenades and uses him as bait in a trap for the Berserker Predator.

 Stans

 Walter Stans (Walton Goggins) is a notorious and deadly death-row inmate from San Quentin State Prison.
 Being transferred to the planet during imprisonment, he is the only member of the hunted group besides Edwin who is not armed with a firearm (he is instead armed with a shank throughout the film).
 After being wounded by a plasma-caster shot from the Berserker Predator, he then sacrifices himself in a suicide attack to buy the other survivors time to escape.
-Stans taunts the Predator before having his skull and spine removed by the alien.
+Stans taunts the Predator before having his skull and spine removed by the monster.